ygorcosta/wedeploy.com/src/pages/docs/intro/using-the-console/index.md

 By clicking on a project, you can start monitoring and configuring your project and its services.

-In each project, you can have up to five services installed.
+In each project, you can have up to three services installed.
 To install a new service, click on the _"Install Service"_ button in the top right corner of your project's Console screen.

 ![Install Container](/images/docs/intro/using-the-dashboard--install-container.png)